batect/batect/ROADMAP.md

 * handle the user pressing Ctrl-C during startup or cleanup
 * allow tasks to not start any containers if they just have prerequisites (eg. pre-commit task)
 * allow specifying default values for environment variables
+* do as much validation at configuration loading time as possible (eg. validate command lines are syntactically valid, environment variable expressions are syntactically valid) - this allows us to include line numbers etc.

 ### Bugs
 * fix the issue where if the fancy output mode is enabled and any of the lines of output is longer than the console width, the progress information doesn't correctly overwrite previous updates
   * this is fixed if the console is not resized while batect is running, still need to handle the case where the console is resized while batect is running
 * ensure prerequisite order is respected, even with multiple dependencies
+* if logging is enabled with --log-file=~/Desktop/log.json, ~ isn't expanded correctly (works correctly when specified as --log-file ~/Desktop/log.json due to shell expansion)

 ### Other
 * replace factories with references to constructors